NessieCanCode/SlurmCostManager/README.md

 ```

 The resulting `billing.json` file mirrors the structure expected by the
-frontend so it can be dropped in place of `mock-billing.json`.
+frontend and can be used for local development or offline snapshots.

 ### Inspecting the database schema